 At The Law Group of Northwest Arkansas LLP, we understand the gravity of family law issues.
-For most clients, these concerns aren’t just legal in nature; they have the ability to disrupt familial and co-parenting relationships for years to come.
+For most clients, these concerns aren’t just legal.
+They can disrupt familial and co-parenting relationships for years and the decisions that are made can be life-changing.
 That’s why we consider the complex emotional aspects of family law while advising our clients.

 Divorce in the State of Arkansas

 Divorce can be an overwhelming process for many Arkansans.
 The way you handle divorce will likely affect your relationship with your children and your financial well-being.

 There are many issues to explore when a couple decides to divorce.
 Our team will help you navigate each one respectfully and fairly.
 We know that many of these decisions can be emotionally challenging.

 You and your ex-partner will need to decide:

 - How to share custody of your children;

 - How much financial support will be provided for child care;